elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-translate-a-line-on-the-coordinate-plane.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    A guide on how to translate a line on the coordinate plane, explaining the steps, including identifying the line's equation, determining the translation vector, applying the translation, and writing the new equation.
+    Learn how to translate a line on the coordinate plane by applying a translation vector, updating the equation, and visualizing the transformation.
   page_keywords: >-
-    translation, coordinate plane, line equation, slope-intercept form, translation vector, rigid transformation, horizontal shift, vertical shift, graphing, GeoGebra
+    translation, coordinate plane, rigid transformation, line equation, slope-intercept form, translation vector, horizontal shift, vertical shift, graphing, GeoGebra, new equation, visualization
 author: QuickTakes
 question: >-
     How do you translate a line on the coordinate plane?